DarkGhostHunter/Larapass/README.md

 Authenticate users with just their device, fingerprint or biometric data.
 Goodbye passwords!

-This enables WebAuthn authentication using Laravel authentication driver.
+This enables WebAuthn authentication inside Laravel authentication driver, and comes with everything but the kitchen sink.

 ## Requisites

 * PHP 7.2.15+
-* Laravel 7
+* Laravel 7.18 (July 2020)

 ## Installation